-This guide has been developed to answer some of the most "Frequently Asked Questions" when contemplating retirement.
+The information below has been developed to answer some of the most "Frequently Asked Questions" when contemplating retirement.
 It discusses your options regarding continued health insurance coverage, contacting Social Security Administration, and a host of other topics.

 The earlier you begin to examine and make plans concerning these issues, the smoother the transition will be.
-If, after reviewing this booklet, you should have any additional questions or need any clarification, please contact the Office of Human Resources at 401-825-2311.
+If, after reviewing this information, you should have any additional questions or need any clarification, please contact the Office of Human Resources at 401-825-2311.

-FOR CLASSIFIED EMPLOYEES
+FOR CLASSIFIED EMPLOYEES OR PARTICIPANTS IN ERS

-Should an employee leave state service prior to becoming vested, he/she has the option of leaving his/her funds in the ERS, withdrawing funds, or rolling funds into a qualified retirement savings vehicle.
+Should an employee leave state service prior to becoming vested, he/she has the option of leaving his/her funds in the ERSRI, withdrawing funds, or rolling funds into a qualified retirement savings vehicle.

 FOR FACULTY & NON-CLASSIFIED EMPLOYEES